-The Health and Social Department oversees various community health and social initiatives in NunatuKavut.
+The Health and Community Services Department oversees various community health and social initiatives in NunatuKavut.
 We nurture and support physical, emotional, intellectual, and spiritual health to ensure the wellbeing of our families and communities.

 Indigenous Cancer Project

 Funded by the Canadian Partnership Against Cancer, the Courage, Compassion and Connection – The journey to healing: exploring cancer pre-diagnosis for Indigenous peoples in Labrador Project is a partnership between the Nunatsiavut Government – Department of Health and Social Development, NunatuKavut Community Council and Memorial University.

 Building upon a previous cancer initiative (Journey in the Big Land), this project will respond to opportunities that have been identified by Indigenous stakeholders and health professionals.
 Two main themes of this project include: challenges during the pre-diagnosis cancer journey and challenges during transitions in care.

 Innovate and culturally appropriate methods will be employed to collect data on the experiences of patients and family members from all Indigenous groups.
 For example, accompanying patients during time spent on the land or fishing can provide a comfortable place for them to recount sometimes difficult and negative experiences.

 Kathy Michelin, Canadian Partnership Against Cancer (CPAC) – Policy Analyst